1. Home

 2. / Science and Technology

-3. / Does Elon Musk's Starlink have a rival in Belarus?
-The Kulisa system promises satellite connectivity with 35-year-old technology
+3. / Does Elon Musk’s Starlink Have a Rival in Belarus?
+The “Kulisa” System Promises Satellite Connectivity with 35-Year-Old Technology

-reading time 3 min read Comments 2 comments
+Reading time 3 min of reading Comments 3 comments

-Does Elon Musk's Starlink have a rival in Belarus?
-The Kulisa system promises satellite connectivity with 35-year-old technology
+Does Elon Musk’s Starlink Have a Rival in Belarus?
+The “Kulisa” System Promises Satellite Connectivity with 35-Year-Old Technology

 Written by Bruno Teles

-Published 14/12/2024 ร s 00:25
+Published on 14/12/2024 at 00:25

-Belarus has entered the fray to take on Elon Muskโ€™s Starlink, or so they say.
-A new system, called Kulisa, has been touted as a โ€œcompetitorโ€ to the revolutionary satellite internet technology.
+Belarus has entered the race to dethrone Elon Musk’s Starlink, or at least that’s what they claim.
+A new system, called Kulisa, has been presented as a “competitor” to the revolutionary satellite internet technology.
 But is it really all that?
-Letโ€™s understand the context and find out whatโ€™s behind this new development.
+Let’s understand the context and discover what’s behind this novelty.

-The scenario behind Belarus and Alexander Lukashenko
+The Scenario Behind Belarus and Alexander Lukashenko

-Since the beginning of the war, Starlink has proven to be a game-changer.
-While traditional satellite communications systems have been hacked, Elon Muskโ€™s technology has kept Ukraine connected.
-It has enabled both communication between troops and control of drones on the battlefield, creating a significant strategic advantage.
+Since the beginning of the war, Starlink has proven to be a game changer.
+While traditional satellite communication systems were hacked, Elon Musk’s technology kept Ukraine connected.
+This enabled communication between troops as well as control of drones on the battlefield, creating a significant strategic advantage.

 Kulisa System

-The difference between the two systems is striking.
-While Starlink is capable of operating on the move, whether on drones or ships, Kulisa relies on a fixed, directional connection.
-Furthermore, Kulisaโ€™s response time is extremely high, making it unviable for modern applications.
+The difference between the two systems is stark.
+While Starlink is capable of operating in motion, whether on drones or ships, Kulisa relies on a fixed and directional connection.
+Furthermore, Kulisa’s response time is extremely high, making it unfeasible for modern applications.

-In authoritarian regimes like Lukashenkoโ€™s, the media is used as a propaganda tool.
-The Kulisa launch was widely publicized as a technological milestone, but without any critical analysis.
-This raises a question: to what extent can we trust information coming from countries with restrictions on press freedom?
+In authoritarian regimes like Lukashenko’s, the media is used as a propaganda tool.
+The presentation of Kulisa was widely publicized as a technological milestone, but without any critical analysis.
+This raises a red flag: how far can we trust information coming from countries with restrictions on press freedom?

-In the end, Kulisa is far from being a real threat to Elon Musk's Starlink.
-While Belarus tries to position itself as a technological powerhouse, the lack of infrastructure and innovation limits the scope of its ambitions.
+In the end, Kulisa is far from being a real threat to Elon Musk’s Starlink.
+While Belarus tries to position itself as a technological powerhouse, the lack of infrastructure and innovation limits the reach of its ambitions.

 guest